Q: What will my son/daughter have to

 Q: Will my son/daughter's grades

 A: Typically, Greek students' grades go up!
-With study groups, GPA requirements, mandatory study hours, and the atmosphere of other people doing their work, your son/daughter should be influenced to excel in their classes!
-There are some instances of a student's grades dropping, but the overall GPA average of the Greek population still tends to exceed the average students'.
+With study groups, GPA requirements, required study hours, and the atmosphere of other people doing their work, your son/daughter should be influenced to excel in their classes!
+The average GPA of the fraternity/sorority community typically exceeds the average GPA of all undergraduate students.

 Q: Will my son/daughter have to live